Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: Introduction

 where $p$ is restricted to the range $1 < p \leq 2$, and $f_\infty$ is assumed to be \emph{integrable} in the sense of \cite[Definitions 4.3 or 4.4 and Proposition 4.1]{KwonThesis}.
 Her \cite[Proposition 4.1]{KwonThesis} quotes results of Simon \cite[pp. 270--272]{Simon_1985} and Adams and Simon \cite{Adams_Simon_1988}.

-The \cite[Lemma 3.3]{Liu_Yang_2010} due to Liu and Yang is another example of an optimal {\L}ojasiewicz--Simon-type gradient inequality for the harmonic map energy function, but restricted to the setting of maps $f:S^2\to N$, where $N$ is a K{\"a}hler manifold of complex dimension $n \geq 1$ and nonnegative bisectional curvature, and the energy $\sE(f)$ is sufficiently small.
+The result \cite[Lemma 3.3]{Liu_Yang_2010} due to Liu and Yang is another example of an optimal {\L}ojasiewicz--Simon-type gradient inequality for the harmonic map energy function, but restricted to the setting of maps $f:S^2\to N$, where $N$ is a K{\"a}hler manifold of complex dimension $n \geq 1$ and nonnegative bisectional curvature, and the energy $\sE(f)$ is sufficiently small.
 The result of Liu and Yang generalizes that of Topping \cite[Lemma 1]{Topping_1997}, who assumes that $N = S^2$.

-For the Yamabe function, an optimal {\L}ojasiewicz--Simon gradient inequality, has been obtained by Carlotto, Chodosh, and Rubinstein \cite{Carlotto_Chodosh_Rubinstein_2015} under the hypothesis that the critical point is \emph{integrable} in the sense of their \cite[Definition 8]{Carlotto_Chodosh_Rubinstein_2015}, a condition that they observe in \cite[Lemma 9]{Carlotto_Chodosh_Rubinstein_2015} (quoting \cite[Lemma 1]{Adams_Simon_1988} due to Adams and Simon) is equivalent to a function on Euclidean space given by the \emph{Lyapunov-Schmidt reduction} of $\sE$ being constant on an open neighborhood of the critical point.
+For the Yamabe function, an optimal {\L}ojasiewicz--Simon gradient inequality has been obtained by Carlotto, Chodosh, and Rubinstein \cite{Carlotto_Chodosh_Rubinstein_2015} under the hypothesis that the critical point is \emph{integrable} in the sense of their \cite[Definition 8]{Carlotto_Chodosh_Rubinstein_2015}, a condition that they observe in \cite[Lemma 9]{Carlotto_Chodosh_Rubinstein_2015} (quoting \cite[Lemma 1]{Adams_Simon_1988} due to Adams and Simon) is equivalent to a function on Euclidean space given by the \emph{Lyapunov--Schmidt reduction} of $\sE$ being constant on an open neighborhood of the critical point.

-For the Yang-Mills energy function for connections on a principal $U(n)$-bundle over a closed Riemann surface, an optimal {\L}ojasiewicz--Simon gradient inequality, has been obtained by R\r{a}de \cite[Proposition 7.2]{Rade_1992} when the Yang-Mills connection is \emph{irreducible}.
+For the Yang--Mills energy function for connections on a principal $U(n)$-bundle over a closed Riemann surface, an optimal {\L}ojasiewicz--Simon gradient inequality, has been obtained by R\r{a}de \cite[Proposition 7.2]{Rade_1992} when the Yang-Mills connection has trivial stabilizer (equivalent to the center of $\U(n)$) in the group of gauge transformations.

 Given the desirability of treating an energy function as a \emph{Morse function} whenever possible, for example in the spirit of Atiyah and Bott \cite{Atiyah_Bott_1983} for the Yang-Mills equation over Riemann surfaces, it is useful to rephrase these integrability conditions in the spirit of Morse theory.